VHadyak/Landing-Page/README.md

 content image 4:  Pixabay
                   https://pixabay.com/

 Landing Project is one of the Odin Project exercises.
-In this repository on the main branch I created first version of the landing project by following step by step design that was assigned.
-Second version was created on second branch where I add my own personal customizations and design.
+In this repository on the main I created first version of the landing project by following step by step design that was assigned.
+Second version was created on second branch where I add my own personal customizations and design then was merged into the main.